IvanParaskun/postman/README.md

 `AuthorizationServer` needs to process authentication data, it restores AuthenticationFlow using that session.

 `AuthenticationSession` has 5 minutes time to live property.
 It means, that client has 5 minutes to authenticate, before the session is deleted.
-If client tries to authenticate after session expiration time, `onAuthenticationFailure()` method will be called with `SessionExpiredException` as property value.
+If client tries to authenticate after session expiration time, `SessionExpiredException` will be thrown.

 ### AuthenticationConsumer
 Client oriented part of application (e.g. Telegram Bot, WebApp client endpoint) can implement `AuthenticationConsumer`